Want to build a tower that’s 10 rows tall? Each row has 9 blocks. How many blocks will I need?

 There’s also: repeated fractions, ratio, proportion, scale factors, algebra, angles, perimeter, area… the list is HUGE!
 And knowing those key multiplication facts can make every one of those processes easier.

-So How Can PARENT’S HOMEWORK HUB HELP?
+So How Can PARENT’S HOMEWORK HUB HELP with multiplication?

 Of course, there’s the profoundly now-outdated adage of “you won’t have a calculator with you everywhere you go.”
 Whilst this is certainly no longer true thanks to nifty mobile phones, tablets, smartwatches, Alexa etc., having that recall lessens that reliance, helping to make links beyond maths and more.